DinoChiesa/Apigee-Proxy-JWT-POP/README.md

 2. Presenter creates a "signed nonce" with the key he possesses.

-   Remember, the presenter asserted possession of the key with the request previously sent to the issuer in step 1.
-Now the presenter needs to sign something, a nonce, with that private key.
+   The presenter now needs to sign something, a nonce, with the private key that is mentioned in the `cnf` claim of the previously described POP Token.

    Nonce implies "not more than once".
 It can be any byte stream that can be signed.
 For our purpose we can a minimal JSON payload as the unsigned nonce, and then wrap that into a signed JWT for the signed version of the nonce.